 Not every white wine requires decanting, but it looks more attractive to serve any wine from a decanter rather than a bottle and the extra aeration can be surprisingly beneficial to any wine, even a young white.
 Even champagne can be decanted, especially if it is an older vintage.

-Reasons To Use A Red Wine Decanter
+Why You Should Use A Red Wine Decanter?

 There are several benefits to using a decanter for your red wines.
 These include: